node-migrator-bot/Q-Oper8/README.md

 - allowing safe use of synchronous logic with Node.js, avoiding the need for cumbersome, non-intuitive and difficult to maintain nested callback structures.
 Synchronous logic won't block the main server process
-- allowing the safe use of in-process synchronous database APIs, as exemplified by the [Globals](http://glogalsdb.org) database
+- allowing the safe use of in-process synchronous database APIs, as exemplified by the [Globals](http://globalsdb.org) database
 - providing protection to your main Node server process by isolating it from problems that might occur when handling particular requests/actions.
+- isolating the main server process from processing that requires significant amounts of computation that would otherwise slow down the performance of the main server process for all concurrent users
 - distributing load across multiple Node processes, allowing Node to exploit multiple-core CPUs.
 - providing a highly scalable architecture that can be easily tailored to suit your traffic and processing demands.